Solving the Workflow Satisfiability Problem using General Purpose Solvers: Conclusions

 \section{Conclusions}

-While the previous research on the WSP was mainly focused on the family of UI constraints or some of its representatives, in this paper we showed how to solve WSP with arbitrary (reasonable) constraints in FPT-like time.
+While the previous research on the WSP was mainly focused on the family of UI constraints or relatively restrictive generalisations such as class-independent constraints, in this paper we showed how to solve WSP with arbitrary (reasonable) constraints in FPT-like time.
 To achieve this, we generalised the concept of authorisations by making them context-dependent and showed how to absorb non-UI constraints into context-dependent authorisations.
 This allowed us to extend methods developed for WSP with UI constraints to arbitrary constraints.

 Previously, it was shown that WSP with UI constraints can be efficiently solved by general-purpose solvers with the appropriate formulations.
 We supported and extended this observation in several ways: (i) we formalised the three WSP solution representations as well as techniques to encode various WSP constraints, including non-UI constraints; (ii) we compared the solvers and formulations in a systematic way; (iii) we tested the best solvers/formulations with a range of UI and non-UI constraints to demonstrate that the appropriate formulations are efficient on WSP with arbitrary constraints.
 In other words, we demonstrated that the practical complexity of WSP remains FPT-like even if some of the constraints are non-UI.